PokemonGoMap/RocketMap/docs/basic-install/index.rst

  * -cs -ck "CAPTCHA_KEY"
 Enables captcha solving and 2Captcha API key.
 (Manual captcha avaiable) :doc:`Full Info <captchas>`

-There are plenty of other configurations that can be set but the two above should be more than enough to get you started.

 Another thing to note is that all of these configs can be set inside of a configuration file to avoid clutter on the command line.
 View :doc:`this page <configuration-files>` to see how.

 Updating the Application